brymann20/EXP.4-MEASUREMENT-OF-INDUCTANCE-UISING-MAXWELLS-BRIDGE-/README.md

 # EXP.4-MEASUREMENT-OF-INDUCTANCE-UISING-MAXWELLS-BRIDGE-
 ## AIM:
-Measurement of unknown inductance using a Maxwell’s Bridge
+Measurement of unknown inductance using a Maxwell’s Bridge.

 ## PROCEDURE: